timscott/flipit/README.markdown

 FlipIt is a feature flipper.
 It provides a simple and flexible way to flip features in a .NET application.
 Use FlipIt to:

  * Conditionally turn features `OFF` and `ON` using custom logic per feature
- * Change beahvior over time without touching the production code where features are implemented
+ * Change behavior over time without touching the production code where features are implemented

-This interface is the essence of FlipIt.
+This one interface kinda shows the essence of FlipIt.

     public interface IFeature
     {